Classical guitar making: The state of classical guitar making

 And yet: plate tuning (voicing the instrument) is a significant part of violin-making culture—recently considerable advances have been made in the voicing of violins, so that modern violins by some makers are finally beginning to compete tonally with the best violins of the past (Stradivari, Guarneri, Amati, etc.).
 In fact, top violinists who traditionally played Stradivari, are now slowly beginning to use modern violins (this was rather uncommon up till recently).
 Making an exact copy does not guarantee an instrument with sound qualities identical to the original.
 There is, however, some evidence that violinists may be under some similar self-delusion as regards the end result of these efforts on the finished violin.

 Thus, while some consider that in this respect (and considerations of sound aesthetic), that guitar making today is still lagging behind professional violin-making, the scientific evidence is ambiguous, at best.

-In violin culture many good old master-violins have been analyzed for their sound qualities (e.g. Stradivari, or Guarneri are favoured by many people; though some consider these instruments as too "outwardly" loud, yet lacking the "inner" tonal qualities of say Amati).
+In violin culture multiple good old master-violins have been analyzed for their sound qualities (e.g. Stradivari, or Guarneri are favoured by a number of people; though some consider these instruments as too "outwardly" loud, yet lacking the "inner" tonal qualities of say Amati).

-In guitar making, it is in many cases more difficult to find similarly idealized instruments for a number of reasons:
+In guitar making, it is in multiple cases more difficult to find similarly idealized instruments for a number of reasons: